pnp/cli-microsoft365/docs/manual/docs/user-guide/using-cli.md

 ## Command completion

-To help you use its commands, the Office 365 CLI offers you the ability to complete commands and options that you're typing in the prompt.
-Depending how you're using the Office 365 CLI, some additional setup might be required to enable command completion.
+To help you use its commands, Office 365 CLI offers you the ability to autocomplete commands and options that you're typing in the prompt.
+Some additional setup, specific for the shell and terminal that you use, is required to enable command completion for Office 365 CLI.

-### Completion in immersive mode

-When using the Office 365 CLI in the immersive mode, the CLI prompt helps you complete your input.
-By pressing the `TAB` key once, the CLI will complete your current input.
-By pressing `TAB` twice, it will show you all available commands or options.

-<script src="https://asciinema.org/a/158219.js" id="asciicast-158219" async></script>

-### Completion in non-immersive mode

-Also when running in non-immersive mode, the Office 365 CLI offers you support for completing your input.
-The configuration steps required to enable command completion, depend on which operating system and shell you're using.
 For more information on configuring command completion for the Office 365 CLI see the [command completion](../concepts/completion.md) article.